mohamuhsin/team-stats/README.md

 For the scope of this project, we won’t need to create setter methods, because we don’t want anyone to change the data saved to the properties.

 **6.** Create another getter method called games to retrieve the _games property.
 Inside the getter method, return the _games property.

+### Adding Data

+**7.** We want to add a new player to our team.
+Add a .addPlayer() method to the team object.
+This method should take in three parameters: newFirstName, newLastName, and newAge.

+Inside the method, create a player object by setting the three parameters to be the values for the object’s three properties: firstName, lastName, age.
+Finally, add the player object to the team‘s _players array.